ryukora/Openwrt-Monitoring/README.md

   Support the original: [Openwrt-Monitoring](https://github.com/benisai/Openwrt-Monitoring)

 ## Intro
-* This project consists of a few applications to help monitor your Openwrt router.
-You will need a decent router (anything from 2-3yrs ago will work) with dual core CPU, with 256mb-512mb of RAM and 128mb nand.
+* This project consists of a few applications to help monitor your OpenWrt router.
+You will need a decent router (anything from 2- 3 years ago will work) with a core CPU, with 256mb-512mb of RAM and 128mb nand.
-  * Note: This will only work with Openwrt 21.x (IPTables).
+  * Note: This will only work with OpenWrt 21.x (IPTables).
 NFTables will not be supported as IPTmon uses iptables.
-You can still run this project, but you wont get stats per device.
+You can still run this project, but you won't get stats per device.
   * Please keep in mind.
 I created this repo to store my project files/config somewhere so I can look back at it later (personal use).
 Feel free to use it but modify the config files to your environment (IP addresses)

 <br>